Pantomime in Derbyshire is a new experience for actor cast as Coronation Street serial killer Stephen Reid

-Coronation Street's serial killer actor Todd Bryce talks about his first panto in Derbyshire, working with Kylie Minogue and Nicole Kidman and playing his dream role
+Coronation Street's serial killer actor Todd Boyce talks about his first panto in Derbyshire, working with Kylie Minogue and Nicole Kidman and playing his dream role

 But there's no rest for the wicked.
 As one door closes, another one opens to present actor Todd Boyce with another villainous role.